Hack days at Feather

 Hack day outcomes

-If you do the maths, a team of 10 devs that runs 15 hack days a year would end up with ~150 individual hack days a year.
-Not all of them will be fruitful, and that’s ok.
-Some will only bring iterative improvements and will be used as a learning opportunity, and some will fail.
+If you do the maths, a team of 10 devs that runs 15 hack days a year can easily end up with more than a hundred individual projects each year.
+Not all of these projects will yield groundbreaking results—and that’s perfectly fine.
+Some will lead to incremental improvements or serve as valuable learning experiences, while others may not succeed at all.

 Dirty Swan